ankur0rajput/Image-Classification-using-CNN/README.md

 1.Step 1 – Convolution Operation

-Here are the three elements that enter into the convolution operation:
+The three elements that enter into the convolution operations are Input image,Feature detector and Feature map.
--Input image

--Feature detector

--Feature map

 How exactly does the Convolution Operation work?
 You can think of the feature detector as a window consisting of 9 (3×3) cells.
 Here is what you do with it: